 7. You have a large and/or growing subscriber base.

-Efficiently managing a large subscriber base is one of the main challenges that comes along with success.
+Efficiently managing a large subscriber base is one of the main challenges that come along with success.
 An effective subscription billing system will flawlessly accommodate your business’ growth, and allow you to aggressively seek out new business without worrying whether your billing department can handle the logistics.

 8. You scramble 10 different worksheets to run your billing report